Yeah Yeah (Sabrina song)

-"Yeah Yeah" is a song by Italian singer Sabrina.
-It was produced by Severo Lombardoni.
-It was released in March 1990 as the first single from Sabrina's third album Over the Pop.
+"Yeah Yeah" is a song by Italian singer Sabrina and produced by Severo Lombardoni.
+It was released in March 1990 as the first single from Sabrina's third album, Over the Pop.
 The song reached No. 21 in Italy.

 Song information

-Similar to follow-up single; "Gringo", "Yeah Yeah", is also an upbeat dance-pop track, once again written and produced by Sabrina herself and Elvio Moratto.
+"Yeah Yeah" is an upbeat dance-pop track written by Sabrina herself and Elvio Moratto.
 Lyric-wise, the song's concerns are the joys of a nice and healthy environment.
 "Yeah Yeah" was released as a single twice, the first release in 1990 remaining Italian-only.
-Three mixes were released in 1990, a 7-inch mix, a 12-inch mix and a rather spacey sounding remix (titled Ambient mix), on two formats, a 7-inch single and a 12-inch single.
+Three mixes were released in 1990 — a 7-inch mix, a 12-inch mix and an ambient mix — on two formats: a 7-inch single and a 12-inch single.

-In late 1990/early 1991, the Italian dance-label Discomagic released four remixes of "Yeah Yeah", on both a standard and a picture-disc 12-inch.
+In late 1990/early 1991, the Italian dance-label Discomagic released four remixes of "Yeah Yeah" on both a standard and a picture-disc 12-inch.

 The track makes use of the "Yeah!
 Woo!" sample from "Think (About It)" by Lyn Collins and James Brown.